-Note that before moving to a new version you need to check whether you backup can be restored.
-Also, consider mirroring your website or even creating a triple redundant security system – the extra measures can be vital in case of an overloaded site.
+Note that before moving to a new version you need to check whether your backup can be restored.
+Also, consider mirroring your website or even creating a triple-redundant security system – the extra measures can be vital in case of an overloaded site.

 9. Pay Attention to Antiviruses

 An infected admin computer can pose another risk to your website.
-Therefore, remember to use a reliable antivirus software and update it regularly to protect your system from attacks.
+Therefore, remember to use reliable antivirus software and update it regularly to protect your system from attacks.
 For server-side security, equip your website with a firewall to protect the connection from unreliable requests.
-Furthermore, you can use it to prevent connection with Apache user.
+Furthermore, you can use it to prevent connections with Apache users.

 10. Make a Security Audit before Publishing Website

-And last but not least, you should double check if your website is totally protected before actually launching.
+And last but not least, you should double-check if your website is totally protected before actually launching.
 Creating a security checklist and following it during the development stage may help, however, it is harder to catch your own mistakes.
-Therefore, it is important to ask another developer to try and hack your site so you will get a fresh sight on its vulnerabilities.
+Therefore, it is important to ask another developer to try and hack your site so you will get a fresh sight of its vulnerabilities.